-There are some home sellers with the financial base who can afford to wait out this challenging period.
+There are some home sellers with a financial base who can afford to wait out this challenging period.
 However, the vast majority are experiencing an urgent need to sell due to the fact that they cannot make multiple mortgage payments on vacant homes.

 These types of extra-motivated sellers create an invaluable opportunity for real estate investors.
 Motivated property owners have always comprised the majority of great off-market transactions, and in the near future, many sellers will find themselves with no other alternative but to accept reduced offers due to the relative lack of home-buying demand in most local markets.

 Understanding the Risks

 Prior to shelling out hundreds of thousands of dollars or more on an investment home, ensure that you fully comprehend the wide-ranging impacts of the coronavirus pandemic on the real estate investment industry.

-One of the main risk factors is the comparable lack of exit options.
-Put simply, you don’t want to find yourself in the same predicament as the aforementioned extra-motivated sellers.
 The last place you want to find yourself from an investment perspective is being forced to sell during the coronavirus.
-This risk is particularly evident for house flippers, as well as for any rental investors who typically garner capital by selling off properties from their portfolio to fund future projects.
-Landlords will also face the dual risk of eviction challenges and increased default rates.
-With unemployment skyrocketing many renters simply will not be able to afford rental payments and several states and cities have accordingly placed temporary suspensions on eviction proceedings while others have closed civil courts—preventing landlords from conducting a rent hearing which is a required step in the eviction process.
+This risk is particularly evident for house flippers, as well as for any rental investors who typically garner capital by selling off properties from their portfolios to fund future projects.

 Mitigating the Risks

 Having the option to evict in the event of a default is a lifesaver for real estate investors so it can pay off down the road to direct your investments to areas that allow for that method of financial relief.

 It will also pay off to maintain adequate cash reserves as investors with deep pockets will inevitably come out ahead in this environment.
 Those will little liquidity will find themselves both unable to participate in the market dip and financially strapped when they face rent defaults or extended periods of vacancy.

-At Andelsman Law, our attorneys are committed to advising and representing real estate professionals in a wide variety of real estate transactions.
+At Andelsman Law, our private lending attorneys are committed to advising and representing real estate professionals in a wide variety of real estate transactions.
 If you would like help navigating your next deal, we would love to partner with you.